 La Leche League of Washington is committed to providing its volunteer Leaders with the most up-to-date and comprehensive tools to support breastfeeding families.
-Leaders assist families through phone calls, in monthly Group Meetings and online, through email and social media.
+Leaders assist families through phone calls, in-person Group Meetings, email, and social media.
 La Leche League of Washington strives to meet parents where they are to help them reach their breastfeeding goals.
 Through Leader accreditation, La Leche League of Washington continues to accredit new Leaders and expand its reach into communities across our Area (WA, ID, AK).

 For health care professionals, La Leche League of Washington's health care professional seminars are among the top lactation continuing education opportunities in the Pacific Northwest.
 LLL brings some of the most-sought-after experts in the field of lactation to Washington State to further understand best practices for feeding.

 La Leche League International (LLLI) is an international organization with the sole purpose of helping parents and babies breast/chestfeed.
 LLLI focuses on matters relating to breast and chestfeeding, as defined by its Philosophy, and does not endorse other causes.
 The primary role of an LLLI Leader is to provide parents information and options on matters relating to human milk feeding.

 The basic philosophy of La Leche League is summarized in the following statements: